|

 These can be used to store values during the running of the program.

 For instance, file 20h can be one of the files in the delay routine.
-We can call it delay1.
+We can call

 The next file can be delay2.